Meal Fees

-Students who live on campus will be required to pay a Meal Fee, which will cover breakfast, lunch, dinner, and snacks.
-Your meal fee will be a combination of all-you-care-to-eat meals in our campus dining hall and pay-as-you-go funds (“Diamond Dollars”) that can be used at multiple campus locations.
+Students who live on campus will have a meal plan included in their housing fee, which will cover breakfast, lunch, dinner, and snacks.
+Your meal plan will be a combination of all-you-care-to-eat meals in our campus dining hall and pay-as-you-go funds (“Diamond Dollars”) that can be used at multiple campus locations.

 Dietary Accommodations